Yuuska/sinaqlar.com/README.md

 And it's getting bigger and bigger.

-NOTE: CSS and other materials will be added soon
+NOTE: CSS and other materials will be added soon.
 JS and animations will be added last